vedangwartikar/iris-custom-knn/README.md

 Refer to the image iris_petal_sepal.png

-Algorithm used: K-Nearest Neighbor Classifier
+Algorithm used: Custom built K-Nearest Neighbor Classifier
 > KNN finds the point in the training set that is closest to the new point.
 Then it assigns the label of this training point to the new data point.
 The k in k-nearest neighbors signifies that instead of using only the closest neighbor to the new data point, we can consider any fixed number k of neighbors in the training set.